GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/intro/mv3-overview/index.md

 can defer this part of your migration until you're ready, or begin using promises immediately.

 Some scenarios, such as event listeners, will still require callbacks.
+For more information, see [Promises on MDN][3].

 ## Other features {: #other-features }